Secure CheckoutPersonal information is secured with SSL technology.

 6. Arrrestins in cell migration or Arrestins in inflammation

-Progress in Molecular Biology and Translational Science seeks to provide the most topical, informative, and exciting monographs available on a wide variety of research topics related to prions, viruses, bacteria, and eukaryotes.
-The series seeks to provide readers with in-depth knowledge of important molecular biological aspects of organismal physiology and function as well as insights into how this knowledge may be applied to understand and ameliorate human disease.
-Each volume is edited by an internationally recognized expert who selects contributors at the forefront of a field.
+Progress in Molecular Biology and Translational Science, Volume 159, provides the most topical, informative and exciting monographs available on a wide variety of research topics related to prions, viruses, bacteria and eukaryotes.
+The series includes in-depth knowledge on molecular biological aspects of organismal physiology, along with insights on how this knowledge may be applied to understand and ameliorate human disease.
+New chapters in this release discuss timely topics, such as Targeting recently deorphanized GPR83 for the treatment of infection, stress, and drug addiction, Arrestin Structure-Function, Arrestins in the Cardiovascular System, Analysis of biased agonism, and more.

-- Volumes usually comprise 15-20 chapters, which allows comprehensive coverage of a topic.
-The ample use of tables, diagrams, schemata, and color figures enhance the reader's ability to rapidly grasp the information provided in each chapter
+- Presents ample use of tables, diagrams, schemata, and color figures to enhance the reader's ability to rapidly grasp the information provided

 Each volume of Progress in Molecular Biology and Translational Science will be useful for scientists working actively in a field, including those at levels ranging from graduate student to senior investigator.
 Volumes also are appropriate for new investigators to a field who wish to familiarize themselves with the latest work.